MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-error-functions.md

 ---
 title: "Appropriate use of error functions in DAX"
-description: Guidance on when to use the DAX error functions.
+description: Best practices for using the DAX error functions.
 author: peter-myers
 ms.author: owend
 ms.reviewer: owend
 ms.service: powerbi
 ms.topic: conceptual
-ms.date: 08/13/2021
+ms.date: 08/25/2021
+recommendations: false
 ---

 # Appropriate use of error functions